Stianhn/itera-feedback/CONTRIBUTING.md

 check manually that this works.
 You should also look at the code diff to check if the code looks okay, and includes all the tests it should.

-When finished, you should merge the pull request into develop.
+When finished, you should merge the pull request into master.
 If there are no conflicts, you may use the merge button in the pull request.
 Note however that this will use your primary email address on Github, which may not be the one you want to use.